GSA/Section508.gov/_pages/manage/2026-02-20-manage-accessibility-risk-management.md

 ### Program and Project-Level Risk
 Program and project-level risks are tactical and execution focused.
 These risks typically affect cost, schedule, deliverables, or user experience within a defined scope.
 If not addressed, however, they may escalate into enterprise-level risks.
 Effective risk management at the program level reduces the likelihood of broader organizational consequences.

-The Government-wide IT Accessibility Program has created a resource list of <a href="{{ site.baseurl }}/assets/files/example-accessibility-risk-factors.xlsx" target="_blank" class="usa-link--external">example program and project accessibility risk factors</a> to help determine the likelihood and consequence of a potential risk, or risk parameters.
+The Government-wide IT Accessibility Program has created a resource list of <a href="{{ site.baseurl }}/assets/files/example-accessibility-risk-factors.xlsx" target="_blank" class="usa-link--external">example program and project accessibility risk factors (XLSX)</a> to help determine the likelihood and consequence of a potential risk, or risk parameters.

 ## Addressing the Risk
 Most agencies have resources that discuss risks and how to address them, though the concepts they contain will likely have to be adapted to ICT accessibility as they are unlikely to be strictly created for these types of risks.
 Agencies should apply established resk response strategies to ICT accessibility risks.
 Common risk response options include: